buddhima87/scripts/README.md

 # **Shell Scripts**

 ## **Overview**
-Welcome to the **Shell Scripts** repository!
-This folder contains a collection of reusable and automated shell scripts designed to simplify system tasks, enhance productivity, and automate processes.
+Welcome to the **Scripts** repository!
+This folder contains a collection of reusable and automated scripts designed to simplify system tasks, enhance productivity, and automate processes.
 Each script is well-documented and adheres to industry best practices for maintainability and scalability.

 ---